turingschool/curriculum/source/projects/monsterporium/introducing_services.markdown

 ### Fractal Design

 * SOLID and SRP
-* Apply it several layers of abstraction
+* Apply it to several layers of abstraction
   * Line of code
   * Method
   * Class